OITWPsupport/boise-state-uPay-Gravity-Forms-Extension-for-LSAMP/docs/developerhowto.md

+Overview

+Touchnet uPay is the service designated by the university for ecommerce.
+Any WordPress sites that require ecommerce need to integrate with Touchnet.
+OIT has created a plugin template so that each site requiring ecommerce can use a custom-built plugin configured and supported by OIT.

+GravityForms is the product OIT provides to all site admins to easily create web forms.
+These forms live in subsites on secureforms.boisestate.edu.
+To allow university departments to implement ecommerce in their WordPress sites, we combine WordPress, GravityForms and OIT's Touchnet plugin template.

+Purpose

+This document describes the process for creating a plugin based on OIT's Touchnet plugin template.

 1. Configure the GravityForm
+The user will begin the ecommerce transaction on a web form on the department's secureforms subsite.
+Working with the Site Admin, we need to create a web form that allows the user to initiate the transaction (selecting items, for example).
+That form will submit to a Forwarding Page we'll create to route the user to Touchnet, posting information about the transaction and amount owed.

+	1. Create the form
+	1. Configure the form to submit to the Forwarding Page:
 		- Form Settings->Confirmations.
 			- Confirmation Type = Redirect.
 			- Redirect URL = the URL of the Forwarding Page created by the Site Admin.
 			- Redirect Query String: Click the drop-down icon at the top right of this textarea to view the form fields available.
 By selecting fields here, compose a query string in the format "key1={value1}&key2={value2}..."
 You'll provide the key names and the formatting (ampersands and equals sign).
 		- Save Confirmation.
 1. Create a new version of the Gravity Forms Extension plugin.
 	- See [Deploying Custom Plugins](https://sites.google.com/a/boisestate.edu/wordpress-support/home/boise-state-custom-plugins/deploying-custom-plugins)
 	- Update the class name in updater.php to assure that it's unique.
 All our plugins will use this class, and WP will throw an error if the